mozilla/popcorn_maker/README.md

 Edit ``vagrantconfig_local.yaml`` if you want to change any of the defaults.

-If you are on an NFS capable OS I recommend that you change ``nfs`` to ``true``, VirtualBox has know issues sharing files natively, more about this: http://vagrantup.com/docs/nfs.html
+If you are on an NFS capable OS I recommend that you change ``nfs`` to ``true``.

+VirtualBox has know issues sharing files natively, more about this: http://vagrantup.com/docs/nfs.html

 Now we are ready to provision the machine run.